Upper Grand Canyon Amazon

 Cruz del Sur (Javier Prado & Arriola) has departures usually 11:00am and 10:30pm from Javier Prado; $11-32 depending on seat type

-CAJAMARCA/BALSAS: Balsas is pueblo by the river dividing the Upper Grand Canyon Amazon trip from the Lower Grand Canyon Amazon trip.
-From the river access bridge at Balsas it is a 1.5 hr drive up to Celendín (taxi), and then a 3 hr ride to Cajamarca (bus or taxi).
+BALSAS (CAJAMARCA): Balsas is a pueblo by the river dividing the Middle Grand Canyon Amazon section from the Lower Grand Canyon Amazon section.
+From the river access bridge at Balsas it is a 1.7 hr drive up to Celendín (taxi), and then a 3 hr ride to Cajamarca (bus or taxi).
 Regular flights and buses serve Cajamarca to/from Lima.
 Two domestic carriers service Cajamarca-Lima (LAN and LC Peru) for $120-180 one-way.
-You can also take a 14 hr bus to Lima ($30) - some are quite comfortable with reclining seats.
+You can also take a 14 hr bus to Lima ($30) - some are quite comfortable with reclining "cama" seats.

 TENTATIVE ITINERARY [trips to be scheduled every ~1.5 months]:

-Day 1: take bus and/or vans toward put-in; perhaps stop in Chavín de Huantar to visit ruins; hotel or camp
+Day 1: take bus and/or vans toward Puchka put-in (near Hucrachuco); perhaps stop in Chavín de Huantar to visit ruins; start rigging; camp

-Day 14-16: Arrive Balsas; stay at river and camp or get ride up to Celendín (2 hr); possibly to Cajamarca (5 hr more); hotel
+Day 17: Arrive Balsas get ride up to Celendín (2 hr); possibly to Cajamarca (3 hr more); hotel

-Day 15-17: in Celendín/Cajamarca; exchange participants; hotel in Cajamarca or Celendín
+Day 18: in Celendín/Cajamarca; exchange participants; resupply/repack food; hotel in Cajamarca or Celendín

-From here down is the Lower Grand Canyon Amazon Trip
+From here down is the Jungle Pongos trip

-Day 30: Make way back to Lima or continue down more of the Marañon (motorboat rides available from here down)
+Day 30: Derig; get ride to Imacita; can get rides/flights back to Lima the following day; continue down more of the Marañon (motorboat rides available from here down)

-To paddle the entire distance of 357 km (221 miles) in 16 days with 2 layover days would require an average of 26 km/day when making progress downstream.
-Getting through the class Vs will occupy a full day put together.
-On the Sep28 trip, we plan to have one layover day at a hot spring (day 6) and possibly one other at an interesting location (ruins, side hikes) downstream of Chagual.
-On Day 16 we want to arrive in Balsas by mid-day to arrange to leave the rafts and head up to Celendín/Cajamarca or Chachapoyas/Kuelap.
-The following day (day 17) will be spent visiting one of these cities/ruins and in passenger exchanges.
-Note that given enough time, we may arrange to have meetings with residents of the area to discuss the dams and their consequences.
+We will generally paddle through the entire Upper section in 11 days (arriving in Chagual on Day11), and then resupply some foods in Vijus (~km 223) on Day 12.
+In general the planned pace is relaxed and allows for numerous side hikes as well as one layover days in each of the Upper, Middle and Lower Grand Canyon sections [if an average of 28 km/day is made per day aside from the Wasson's day].
+We will arrive in Balsas by mid-day to derig, pull the rafts up, have lunch, and head up out of the canyon in a taxi or combi to Celendín or Leymebamba/Kuelap.
+The following day (day 18) will be spent visiting one of these cities/ruins and in passenger exchanges.
+Note that given enough time, we may arrange to have meetings with residents of the area (e.g., in Celendín) to discuss the dams and their consequences.
 This is all tentative and assuming no accidents/delays.
-Also, note that downriver progress is faster at higher water such as Nov-May, so we may have more opportunities for more layovers on trips during those months or the entire trip may be shortened several days.
+Also, note that downriver progress can be much faster at higher water levels during Nov-May, so we may have more opportunities for more layovers on trips during those months - or the entire trip may be shortened 1-3 days.

 Part of the purpose of the these trips is to continue to find and document interesting locales along the river such as ruins, hot springs, slot side canyons, waterfalls, and caves.
 Several dams are in late stages of planning along the river and the beauty and special qualities of the river and canyon need to be assessed and made known.
 Many such features were documented on the 2012 trip, but plenty remain to be discovered.
 Aside from the river trip, you might consider visiting other interesting places in northern Peru, including the Incan/colonial city of Cajamarca, various thermal baths nearby, natural wonders such as the Catarata de Gocta (771 m high and one of the tallest waterfalls in the world), as well as many ruins such as Caral, the oldest known city in the Americas (near Barrancas on the coast), Kuelap, the Machu Picchu equivalent of the Chacahpoyas culture (near Chachapoyas), and Chavín de Huantar, a site worth a stop enroute to the Puchka put-in.
 Note that Cajamarca was a major Incan city and the site where Pizarro met and defeated Atahualpa, who had recently assumed title of full emperor of the Inca after defeating his brother Huáscar.

 SierraRios has all topo maps of the entire river marked with rapids and potential beach camps.
 If you would like access to these, you can sign up as a member of SierraRios specifying you're interested in the Marañon map/book/video, and you'll receive immediate access to the maps (book/DVD later).
-If you have the password, click here to access printable maps.
+If you have the password, click here for access: MAPS. [also note links at top left column of this page and at TOPO MAPS on the main www.SierraRios.org homepage.

 CLIMATE AND BUGS: